In-page push notifications (also known as in-page push ads) are a new, improved push notifications format.

 It’s a new ad format, which means users are more likely to respond to it.
 For a media buyer, it means a high CTR and high conversion rates.

-- Available for iOS audience
+- In-page push ads are available for iOS audience

 Perhaps, this is the main trump card of in-page push advertising.
 New users will allow you to scale existing push campaigns and find new potential customers.